trapcodeio/readable-setimeout/readme.md

 ## Performance

-If you are **extremely** Performance conscious then you should use the `default` because it would take a **very tiny millisecond** to understand your string and convert to milliseconds.
+If you are **extremely** Performance conscious then you should use the default `setTimeout` because it would take a **very tiny millisecond** to understand your string and convert to milliseconds.

 ## Accuracy

 Returned milliseconds is not exactly the number you are expecting, most times maybe ±1000ms.
 You can Run tests to see what we mean.
-E.g
+E.g.

 ```javascript
 const Timeout = require('readable-timeout');